1961 Swedish speedway season: Team Championship

 Vargarna won division 1 and were declared the winners of the Swedish Speedway Team Championship for the sixth time.

-The Vargarna team contained Björn Knutsson, Joel Jansson, Sören Sjösten and Per-Tage Svensson.
+The Vargarna team contained Björn Knutson, Joel Jansson, Sören Sjösten and Per-Tage Svensson.

 With 14 teams lining up for the 1961 season the second division was split into a north and south competition.
 Folkare won the second division north and Kaparna B won the second division south. Älgarna changed their name to Gävle.